 Persons with Functions of Public Service Body Head

 Persons other than heads of departments and administrative offices with the functions of a public service body head in relation to employees are listed in section 16 of the Public Administration Act 2004.
-This function allows heads of organisations who aren’t defined as VPS employees to have the power to employ VPS staff.
+This function allows heads of organisations who aren’t defined as Victorian public service bodies to have the power to employ VPS staff.

 This list may be supplemented by orders made under section 16(3) and published in the orders section of this register, or by reference in other establishing legislation.

-The following are the offices and authorities led by a person designated to have the functions of a public service body head that employ staff as at 22 February 2024.
+The following are the offices and authorities led by a person designated to have the functions of a public service body head that employ staff as of 1 November 2024:

 • CenITex